Estimated reading time: 8 minutes

 Widespread Use of the Word “Holocaust”

 The very words we now take for granted to talk about the war didn’t exist for decades.
-Now, just saying the word “Holocaust” brings to mind a basic understanding of the loss and suffering without the need to provide a lot of detail.
+Today, just saying the word “Holocaust” brings to mind a basic understanding of the loss and suffering without the need to provide a lot of detail.
 But that wasn’t always the case.

 Surprisingly, the word “Holocaust” didn’t enter widespread usage until the late 1970s, more than thirty years after the war.
 In 1978, 120 million people watched the NBC miniseries “Holocaust.”
 The series gave the American public a name and face for the wartime events.